Gold: Seawater

 The world's oceans contain gold.
 Measured concentrations of gold in the Atlantic and Northeast Pacific are 50–150 femtomol/L or 10–30 parts per quadrillion (about 10–30 g/km3).
 In general, gold concentrations for south Atlantic and central Pacific samples are the same (~50 femtomol/L) but less certain.
-Mediterranean deep waters contain slightly higher concentrations of gold (100–150 femtomol/L) attributed to wind-blown dust and/or rivers.
-At 10 parts per quadrillion the Earth's oceans would hold 15,000 tonnes of gold.
+Mediterranean deep waters contain slightly higher concentrations of gold (100–150 femtomol/L), which is attributed to wind-blown dust or rivers.
+At 10 parts per quadrillion, the Earth's oceans would hold 15,000 tonnes of gold.
 These figures are three orders of magnitude less than reported in the literature prior to 1988, indicating contamination problems with the earlier data.

 A number of people have claimed to be able to economically recover gold from sea water, but they were either mistaken or acted in an intentional deception.
 Prescott Jernegan ran a gold-from-seawater swindle in the United States in the 1890s, as did an English fraudster in the early 1900s.
-Fritz Haber did research on the extraction of gold from sea water in an effort to help pay Germany's reparations following World War I. Based on the published values of 2 to 64 ppb of gold in seawater a commercially successful extraction seemed possible.
-After analysis of 4,000 water samples yielding an average of 0.004 ppb it became clear that extraction would not be possible and he ended the project.
+Fritz Haber did research on the extraction of gold from sea water in an effort to help pay Germany's reparations following World War I. Based on the published values of 2 to 64 ppb of gold in seawater, a commercially successful extraction seemed possible.
+After analysis of 4,000 water samples yielding an average of 0.004 ppb, it became clear that extraction would not be possible, and he ended the project.